 Virtual ticket-holders will receive a Zoom link and unique password, via your registered email address, within two hours of Breakfast with the Animals.
 Please click the provided link and enter your password 5-10 minutes before the breakfast begins.
 You will be placed in a virtual waiting room and will automatically gain access as it begins.
 If you see the “Waiting for the Host to Start the Meeting” message, the breakfast hasn’t begun yet, which gives you time to test your audio.

 You can access Zoom via PC/Mac/Android/iPhone—however, we strongly encourage you to check your settings in advance before attempting to join the breakfast.
 To ensure a smooth virtual experience, you should have a secure internet connection.

 You will be muted upon entry and will not be allowed to unmute or share your screen with others in the group.
 The best way to experience the event is through the “Speaker View” option, which will appear in the top-right-hand side of your Zoom screen.

 For more resources regarding zoom, please visit zoom.us/resources.

 As a virtual guest, can I ask the host a question?

 Yes!
-Your question will be sent to the host of the meeting, who will try to get through as many as possible at the conclusion of the event.
-If you have a follow up question that was not addressed during the virtual event, please email us at firstname.lastname@example.org and we will try our best to reply with the answer.
+Your question will be sent to the host of the meeting, who will try to get through as many as possible at the conclusion of the breakfast.
+If you have a follow up question that was not addressed, please email us at email@example.com and we will try our best to reply with the answer.